Selecting the Correct Camera

 Changing the inspection settings / Item registration

-The types of cameras used in vision systems can be broadly grouped into the categories below.
+The types of cameras used in machine vision can be broadly grouped into the categories below.

 From these categories, select the type of camera that provides the optimal images for the intended application and purpose.

 Step 1: Selecting based on resolution (high or standard resolution).

 The image sensor (CCD or CMOS) used in a vision camera is an aggregate of small pixels arranged in a grid.
 Standard type image sensors commonly have 310000 pixels (640 × 480) while high-resolution types can have anywhere from 2 to 21 megapixels.
 The application requirements will dictate the type of camera that is suitable.